 When you buy fixed-income security, you are really lending money to the bond issuer in exchange for interest income.
 There is a myriad of ways you can do it, from buying certificates of deposit and money markets to investing in corporate bonds, tax-free municipal bonds, and U.S. savings bonds.

 As with stocks, many fixed-income securities are purchased through a brokerage account.
-Selecting your broker will require you to choose between either a discount or full-service model.
-When opening a new brokerage account, the minimum investment can vary, usually ranging from $500 to $1,000; often even lower for IRAs or education accounts.
+Selecting your stockbroker will require you to choose between either a discount or a full-service model.
+When opening a new brokerage account, the minimum investment can vary, usually ranging from $500 to $1,000.
 Alternatively, you can work with a registered investment advisor or asset management company that operates on a fiduciary basis.

 Real estate investing is nearly as old as mankind itself.
 There are several ways to make money investing in real estate, but it typically comes down to either developing something and selling it for a profit, or owning something and letting others use it in exchange for rent or lease payments.
 For a lot of investors, real estate has been a path to wealth because it more easily lends itself to using leverage.
 This can be bad if the investment turns out to be a poor one, but, applied to the right investment, at the right price, and on the right terms, it can allow someone without a lot of net worth to rapidly accumulate resources, controlling a far larger asset base than he or she could otherwise afford.